Privacy policy for users of the website video.samedi.de (samedi video consultation)

 With regard to the data processing described above, users and data subjects have the right to

-a) Right of access
+a) Right to information

 b) Right to rectification